Do you want happy feet while traversing this vast planet of ours?

 How do I choose hiking shoes?

 Hiking boots are designed to give stability, comfort, ankle and arch support, and be durable enough to last walking long distances on rough terrain.
-Unlike trainers, hiking footwear have thicker soles, additional support, and can often come in waterproof options.
+Unlike trainers, hiking footwear has thicker soles, additional support, and can often come in waterproof options.

 What are the best hiking boots?